-In January 2021, it was announced that GeniePoint had been contracted by the Premier Inn hotel chain to install 600 of its 50kW charging points at 300 of its locations across the UK over the next three years.
-The first installation took place at the Enfield hotel in London in March 2021, and all chargers installed under this deal are available for use by both hotel guests and the general public.
+In January 2021, it was announced that GeniePoint had been contracted by the Premier Inn hotel chain to install 600 50kW points at 300 of its locations across the UK.
+The first installation was at the Enfield hotel in London in March 2021, and all chargers installed under this deal are available for use by both hotel guests and the general public.

 Charging on the GeniePoint network

-Wireless charging for electric cars explained
+RFID cards: how do charging cards for electric cars work?

-Complete guide to the IONITY charging network
+Complete guide to the InstaVolt charging network

-Top 10 best seven-seater electric and hybrid cars 2021
+Top 10 best plug-in hybrid SUVs 2022